Functional Analysis & Treatment of Severe Behavior Disorders

 Workshop Objectives: After the workshop, the participants will be able to:

-Describe the major strengths and limitations of each general approach to
+approaches to assessment as well as the major strengths and limitations of each

-Conduct an assessment using descriptive ( direct observation) analysis
+• Conduct an assessment using descriptive (direct observation) analysis procedures.

-Develop a treatment strategy for problem behavior maintained by attention or
+• Develop an intervention strategy for problem behavior maintained by attention or

 access to preferred activities.

-Develop a treatment strategy for problem behavior maintained by escape from
+• Develop an intervention strategy for problem behavior maintained by escape from

-Develop a treatment strategy for problem behavior that is "self-stimulatory" in
+• Develop an intervention strategy for problem behavior that is “self-stimulatory” in

 Who Should Attend: This workshop will provide essential information for program

-administrators, behavior analysts (BCABAs & BCBAs), psychologists, QMRPs, special
+administrators, behavior analysts (BCABAs & BCBAs), psychologists, special

-education staff, and supervisors of direct care providers.
-The procedures can be
+education staff, QMRPs/QDDPs/QIDPs, and supervisors of direct care providers.
+The

-implemented across a variety of settings – such as group homes, residential facilities,
+procedures can be implemented across a variety of settings – such as group homes,

-Workshop Format: The format of the workshop will include lecture, graphics,
+Workshop Format: The format of the workshop will include lecture, gaphics,

 videotape, and discussion of specific concerns shared by the audience.
 Case study

-and other workshop materials will be used to facilitate audience participation in
+and other workshop materials will also be used to facilitate learning.

 Brian Iwata, Ph.D.